seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Exeunt LUCIUS and MARCUS*

 **TITUS ANDRONICUS**
-Come hither, Aaron; I’ll deceive them both:
+Come hither, Aaron; I'll deceive them both:
 Lend me thy hand, and I will give thee mine.

 **AARON**
 *\[Aside]*
-If that be call’d deceit, I will be honest,
+If that be call'd deceit, I will be honest,
 And never, whilst I live, deceive men so:
-But I’ll deceive you in another sort,
+But I'll deceive you in another sort,
-And that you’ll say, ere half an hour pass.
+And that you'll say, ere half an hour pass.

-*Cuts off TITUS ’s hand*
+*Cuts off TITUS 's hand*

 *Re-enter LUCIUS and MARCUS*

 **TITUS ANDRONICUS**
-Now stay your strife: what shall be is dispatch’d.
+Now stay your strife: what shall be is dispatch'd.
 Good Aaron, give his majesty my hand:
 Tell him it was a hand that warded him
 From thousand dangers; bid him bury it